Policies and Procedures

 All electrical appliances must be UL APPROVED.
 In addition, due to the extreme risk of fire, halogen lamps are not permitted in campus housing.
 When additional electrical outlets are needed in a student room, FUSED POWER STRIPS MUST BE USED INSTEAD OF STANDARD ELECTRICAL EXTENSION CORDS.

-Following is a list of appliances which may be used in a student room: blenders, clocks, coffee pots, electric blankets, fans, hair dryers, curling irons, hair curlers, hot pots, irons, popcorn poppers, radios, compact microwave ovens 800 watts or less, compact portable refrigerators under 4.0 cubic feet, sewing machines, shavers, stereo equipment, televisions, computers.
+Following is a list of appliances which may be used in a student room: blenders, clocks, coffee pots, electric blankets, fans, hair dryers, curling irons, hot pots, irons, popcorn poppers, radios, compact microwave ovens (800 watts or less), compact portable refrigerators (under 4.0 cubic feet), sewing machines, shavers, stereo equipment, televisions, computers.

 Fire Drills and Safety Equipment

 Guests visiting in campus housing are required to observe all College and Residence Life policies.
-The resident is responsible for the guest’s behavior and safety and should escort the guest at all times.
-Overnight guests are expected to register with a staff member.
+The residing student is responsible for their guest’s behavior and safety and should escort their guest at all times.
+Overnight guests are expected to register with a staff member and obtain a parking pass from Campus Safety.
 Students with guests are to respect their roommate’s right to use their room.
 No guest may stay more than three nights in Adrian College housing.
 Cohabitation is not permitted in College housing.

 Loft Construction Policy

-Courtesy hours are in effect 24 hours a day in all student housing.
+Courtesy hours are in effect 24 hours a day in all of student housing.
 Any resident or Adrian College community member may request that any other resident or group of residents cease any activity that is interfering with their ability to study, rest, or quietly enjoy the community.
-During the week of finals (fall/spring) 22 hour quiet hours are strictly enforced.
+During the week of finals (fall/spring), 22-hour quiet hours are strictly enforced.

 Due to health standards, fish in an aquarium are the only pets permitted in student campus housing.
-Service animals, which assist students with disabilities, are not considered pets.
-Students who require service animal assistance must register their service animal and comply with service animal policy guidelines which are available in the Housing Office.
+Service/Emotional Support animals, which assist students with disabilities, are not considered pets.
+Students who require Service/Emotional Support animals must register their animal and comply with Service/Emotional Support animal policy guidelines which are available in Academic Services.
+Each request will be evaluated on a case-by-case basis.

 Roofs and Ledges